Waste and recycling

 At home

-• Reusable facial pads are machine washable and you can use them hundreds of times (eg, to remove your makeup).
+• Reusable facial pads are machine washable and you can use them hundreds of times (e.g., to remove your makeup).

-• Did you know menstrual products such as tampons and sanitary towels contain plastics?
+• Did you know menstrual products such as tampons and sanitary towels often contain plastics?
 Zero waste your periods by purchasing a menstrual cup or washable pads.
 They will also save so much money in the long run!

-Get involved in sustainability at LSE
+Getting involved in sustainability at LSE

 Wanting to make a difference during your time at LSE and interested in sustainability?